zteinck/pathpilot/README.md

 ## Main Features
-- `File` ➔ Function that assigns new file instances to the correct child class.
+- `file_factory` ➔ Function that assigns new file instances to the correct child class.
 Many file types are supported natively including: *.xlsx*, *.csv*, *.txt*, *.pickle*, etc. The mapping of file extensions to their respective classes is managed using the `extension_mapping` global dictionary.
 Unmapped extensions are assigned to the `FileBase` class.
 - `Folder` ➔ Class for interacting with folders.
 It is important to be mindful of the `read_only` parameter which, if set to `True`, allows folders to be created or deleted programically.